-Building Amazon-Like Experiences with Fusion
+Create an Amazon-Like Experience with Lucidworks Fusion

-Beat the top ecommerce sites with better search and Lucidworks Fusion
+Beat the top ecommerce sites with better search and Lucidworks Fusion.

 For the users and community supporting Lucene/Solr, this move means yet another industry leader is committing resources, time and talent to furthering the capabilities of the world’s leading open source search engine.
 Having had a chance to catch up with the team at Amazon I can tell you that they weighed a variety of options in both open source and homegrown approaches before coming to the conclusion that Solr, with it’s vibrant community of users, wide adoption and proven reliability at scale, was the clear choice.